 How to Start Your Dissertation?
 Getting it Right First Time

-All students must possess organisational and time management skills to write their dissertation project to a high academic quality standard.
+All students must possess organisational and time management skills to write their dissertation projects to a high academic standard.
 Due to the heavy academic workload and personal obligations, many students get behind their work schedules.
-This results in poor quality of work and high stress levels.
+This results in poor quality of work and high-stress levels.
 It is vitally important to develop a detailed work plan to properly manage your time and complete each part of your dissertation by the deadline you set.

 Dissertation Topic Planning

 Before doing anything else, you should choose a dissertation topic that interests you.
 Your dissertation project will give you the opportunity to explore and research your chosen topic in depth.
 Generally, students make use of previous research studies and literature to find a topic that is interesting and manageable.
 When working on your dissertation paper, it is imperative that you let your imagination and ideas flow freely.
 There is no denying the fact that a dissertation is hard work, but at the same time, it gives you the opportunity to achieve a unique academic milestone that could make a substantial difference to your professional career as well.

 Choosing an intriguing yet rewarding topic is easier said than done.
 There are many important factors that need to be considered when deciding on the topic you wish to write about.
 You may search for an interesting and current research topic in our dissertation topic ideas library.
 If you are lucky enough, an idea for a dissertation may pop into your mind without having to do a lot of research.
 However, generally, students have to spend a considerable amount of time and follow a systematic approach in their search for a suitable dissertation topic or question.